 There is a lot of nonsense talked about gentrification, but if you want a pure description of how it works in practice – how the bodies meant to protect us from rampant capitalism work to reinforce it, and the role of art and architecture within that – Balfron is the place to turn.

-Step one, residents are induced to opt in a ballot to go from renting from the council to renting from a charitable quango by telling them their building will be renovated if they do.
+Step one, residents are induced to opt into a ballot to go from renting from the council to renting from a charitable quango by telling them their building will be renovated if they do.
 Step two, upon realising that renovating a listed building is hard to do cheaply, decide that selling the newly fashionable building off can "offset" the cost of the renovation of other social housing in the area.
 Step three, move in artists to have cheap studios in said building during the process of "decanting", so that affluent people start to visit and become familiar with an area that otherwise they might feel uncomfortable in.
 Step four, sell to the highest bidder.

 If you want a pure description of how gentrification works in practice, Balfron is the place to turn